patriciagaruiz/FINANCIAL-DATA-SET/README.md

 There are 1,662 GOOD accounts with 220 credit cards: 26 'gold', 167 'classic' and 27 'junior'.

-There are 2,343 REGULAR accounts with
+There are 2,343 REGULAR accounts with 345 credit cards: 32 'gold', 259 'classic' and 54 'junior'

-Good clients have golden credit card.
-There are 88 clients in this group.

 ![Graf7](https://user-images.githubusercontent.com/99502330/162594186-8a9f6fdb-73ff-4c78-a98c-e5872ab9c835.png)